-- Protect the Company's assets and prospects and take the right risks. - Take calculated risks to address competitive exposures in the Company's business model. - Take appropriate risks to support the achievement of higher returns. - Avoid risks that could fundamentally damage the Company's capital base. - Accept operational risk where it is appropriately managed and reduce it where it is cost effective to do so. - Minimise any significant clinical, reputation and compliance risks.
+- Protect Vhi Insurance's assets and prospects and take the right risks. - Take calculated risks to address competitive exposures in Vhi Insurance's business model. - Take appropriate risks to support the achievement of higher returns. - Avoid risks that could fundamentally damage Vhi Insurance's capital base. - Accept operational risk where it is appropriately managed and reduce it where it is cost effective to do so. - Minimise any significant clinical, reputation and compliance risks.